SWTPAIN/SWTPAIN.github.io/posts/lets-talk-about-functor.markdown

 preview_image: /images/pipe.jpeg
 ---

-These articles is targeted for any Javascript developer to have a brief understanding in functor.
+This article is targeted for any Javascript developer to get a brief understanding in functor.

 ## What is a functor?
 A Functor is a way to apply a function over some structure that we don't want to alter.